Cloudouble/stellar-js-worker-sdk/compare.md

 This document will provide a quick comparison of coding styles between the two JavaScript Stellar SDKs - the existing [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk) and this ***new*** [Stellar JS Worker SDK](https://github.com/Cloudouble/stellar-js-worker-sdk).

-The code examples will be drawn from the examples found in the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk), and attempt to reproduce the same functionality using the [Stellar JS Worker SDK](https://github.com/Cloudouble/stellar-js-worker-sdk).
+The code examples will be drawn from the examples found in the [JS Stellar SDK](https://github.com/stellar/js-stellar-sdk) documentation, and reproduces the same functionality using the [Stellar JS Worker SDK](https://github.com/Cloudouble/stellar-js-worker-sdk).

-**Two demo pages are available to interact with the JS Worker SDK**, this pages contain generated code snippets to help you learn the SDK:
+**Two demo pages are available to interact with the JS Worker SDK**, these demo pages also contain generated code snippets to help you learn the SDK:

 * *Read-Only Test of Horizon API*: https://stellar-js-worker-sdk.pages.dev/demos/horizon
 * *Transaction Submission Test Using Horizon API*: https://stellar-js-worker-sdk.pages.dev/demos/horizon-submit